Garry Emmanuel Hegland

 As per Garry's request, there will be no funeral service held.
 Family and friends wishing to send online condolences are invited to visit www.beaulacfuneralhome.com.
 Funeral Arrangements have been entrusted to the care of Beau "Lac" Funeral Home, Mark Muir, Funeral Director, Shellbrook, SK (306-747-2828).

-To send flowers to Garry's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Garry Emanuel Hegland, please visit our floral store.